oskoperator/osko/README.md

-# osko - the OpenSLO Kubernetes Operator
+# osko - OpenSLO Kubernetes Operator

 This operator aims to provide it's users with simple management and setting of SLIs, SLOs, alerting rules and alerts routing according to the
 [OpenSLO](https://github.com/OpenSLO/OpenSLO) specification.